gregdaynes/after.coffee/src/_posts/2019-09-19-lightweight-dependency-injection-in-elixir-without-the-tears.md

 ---
+title: Lightweight dependency injection in Elixir without the tears
 categories: small
 summary: Dependency injection is a tool to allow the runtime to pass dependencies into a function.
 This can be used to swap out implementations based on data being handled, or as a way to provide a mock implementation for testing.